Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Louisville Schedule Analysis

-- When the Cardinals took down the Notre Dame Fighting Irish (No. 10 in the AP's Top 25) on March 4 by a score of 64-38, it was their best victory of the year thus far.
+- The Cardinals defeated the No. 10 Notre Dame Fighting Irish in a 64-38 win on March 4, which was their best victory of the season.

-- The Cardinals have tied for the 11th-most Quadrant 1 victories in the nation (10), but also have tied for the 25th-most Quadrant 1 defeats (10).
+- The Cardinals have 10 Quadrant 1 wins, tied for the 11th-most in the country.
+But they also have 10 Quadrant 1 losses, tied for the 25th-most.

 Louisville 2022-23 Best Wins